lucaschultz/vulnerable-web-applications/README.md

 # Vulnerable Web Applications

-This repository contains three server applications - Express, Flask, and Laravel - that each have the same five security vulnerabilities implemented:
+This repository contains three server applications written in Express.js, Flask, and Laravel, respectively.
+Each of these applications has the same five security vulnerabilities implemented:

 - Cross-site scripting
 - Denial of service